ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 -----------------------

 The involvement of everyone in these avenues would have to occur in paid work time.
 It also means that there would have to be a perception that being part of these activities would realistically lead to better individual outcomes such as promotion.

+From all of this, one feature that could (and should) become valued is employees [contributing to open source](https://opensource.com/business/13/2/why-company-contribute-open-source) technology.
+The benefits to the organisation of having employees contribute to open source technology include:

+-   Additional on the job training for staff.

+-   Feedback on the work of our staff from the best technology developers inthe world.

+-   Employees pushed to create better technology.

+-   Credibility of the South Austraian health system as a serious leader in health analytics.

+To these ends, staff should be rewarded for developing or contributing to technology that others can use.
+Some of this technology, such as corporate [ggplot themes](https://rpubs.com/mclaire19/ggplot2-custom-themes) would be for others within the SA Health system to use.
+Others, such as new ways of [plotting network diagrams](https://github.com/thomasp85/tidygraph/issues/128) would be of benefit to others outside the imediate system.

 Code of conduct
 ---------------